5 myths (and facts) about the dangers of Botox

 2. Botox can migrate and paralyze other muscles

-Botox Migrates In neighboring zones, causing muscle paralysis for which it was not intended.
-A deplorable result is an omission of the eyelid and a closed eye or deformation of the muscles of the mouth.
-Sometimes the drug accumulates in neighboring areas, provoking an overdose and leading to the edema of the whole face.
+Botox migrates into adjacent areas, causing paralysis of muscles for which it was not intended.
+The disastrous result is a drooping eyelid and a closed eye or deformation of the mouth muscles.
+Sometimes the drug accumulates in neighboring areas, causing an overdose and leading to swelling of the entire face.

 This is true.
-In the 2000s I went out row researchConfirming that botulinum toxin can migrate from the injection site and paralyze muscle groups in other parts of the body.
-In 2016, the assumption of possible migration Confirmed Another article.
+In the 2000s went out row research, confirming that botulinum toxin can migrate from the injection site and paralyze muscle groups in other parts of the body.
+In 2016, speculation about possible migration confirmed one more article.

-At the same time, the head of the study by Edwin Chupman from the University of Wisconsin in Madison noted that such results require further research.
-Indeed, initially, drugs with Botox got to the market just because it was believed that botulinum toxin could not migrate to other parts of the body.
+At the same time, study leader Edwin Chapman from the University of Wisconsin at Madison noted that such results require further research.
+After all, Botox preparations initially hit the market precisely because it was believed that botulinum toxin could not migrate to other parts of the body.

-“The idea was that [Botox] is safe to use, because it remains where it was introduced, and therefore it can not be worried that the toxin will fall into the central nervous system and will lead to unpredictable consequences,” - I noticed researcher.
+“The idea was that [Botox] was safe to use because it stayed where it was injected, so you didn’t have to worry about the toxin getting into the central nervous system and causing unpredictable consequences,” noticed researcher.

 What do our verdicts mean?

 This is wrong.
-Indeed, there are studies proving that due to some cosmetic procedures with injections, the patient may blind.
-For example, in 2012 in South Korea I went out The work showing that in four years (since 2008), due to poorly made injections of cosmetic fillers, 12 patients are partially or completely blinded.
+In fact, there are studies showing that some cosmetic injection procedures can cause patients to go blind.
+For example, in 2012 in South Korea came out work showing that in four years (since 2008) due to poorly done injections of cosmetic fillers, 12 patients became partially or completely blind.

 However, you need to understand that fillers and Botox are completely different things.
-Fillers are injection implants, which are a suspension that is similar in structure to gel.
-For example, in South Korea it was about suspensions containing fat and hyaluronic acid.
-They are introduced in order to adjust wrinkles and folds or restore lost tissue volumes.
-Such substances in the case of improper injection can enter the artery associated with the eye, and it is precisely in this case lost vision.
+Fillers are injectable implants that are a suspension similar in structure to a gel.
+For example, in South Korea they were talking about suspensions containing fat and hyaluronic acid.
+They are introduced to correct wrinkles and folds or restore lost tissue volumes.
+Such substances, if injected incorrectly, can enter the artery connected to the eye, and it is in this case gets lost vision.

-Botulotoxin, in fact, poison.
-He cannot clog the artery, besides, he is introduced in very small doses.
-It acts primarily on the muscles and nerve endings, stopping communication between them.
-There is no research that Botox can lead to blindness.
+Botulinum toxin is essentially poison.
+It cannot clog an artery, and it is administered in very small doses.
+It acts primarily on muscles and nerve endings, stopping communication between them.
+There are no studies that Botox can cause blindness.

 Фейк